groupdocs-metadata/GroupDocs.Metadata-Docs/net/developer-guide/basic-usage/set-metadata-properties.md

 url: metadata/net/set-metadata-properties
 title: Set metadata properties
 weight: 4
-description: ""
+description: The SetProperties method is used to update or add metadata.
+You can easily add metadata to photos, pdfs or you can update or add data to mp3 files.
-keywords:
+keywords: add metadata to pdf,add metadata to photos,add metadata to mp3, add metadata
 productName: GroupDocs.Metadata for .NET
 hideChildren: False
 ---
-## Add or update metadata properties satisfying a predicate
+## Update or add metadata properties satisfying a predicate

-The [SetProperties](https://apireference.groupdocs.com/net/metadata/groupdocs.metadata/metadata/methods/setproperties) method used in this code sample actually combines two operations: add and update.
+The [SetProperties](https://apireference.groupdocs.com/net/metadata/groupdocs.metadata/metadata/methods/setproperties) is used to update or add metadata.
+You can easily add metadata to photos, pdfs or you can update or add data to mp3 files.
+This code sample actually combines two operations: add and update.
 If an existing property satisfies the specified predicate its value is updated.
 If there is a known property missing in a metadata package that satisfies the predicate it is added to the appropriate package.

 The code snippet below demonstrates a basic usage scenario of the [SetProperties](https://apireference.groupdocs.com/net/metadata/groupdocs.metadata/metadata/methods/setproperties) method.